brainjos/theta-tau-resume-book-gen/README.md

-# THETA TAU RHO BETA PLEDGE PROJECT
+# THETA TAU RESUME BOOK GENERATOR
-## PART B: THETA TAU: "A PROFESSIONAL ENGINEERING FRATERNITY"
+## "A PROFESSIONAL ENGINEERING FRATERNITY"

 This resume book creation tool is intended for use by the Theta Tau Theta Gamma Chapter Corporate Sponsorship Committee.
 It's used in conjunction with a Google Form to compile